aehng/Lecture-Notes/Module0/Software_Development_Plan.md

 Write *good* and *bad* test cases to catch *false positives* and *false negatives*.
 Use the good/bad examples devised in **Phase 1: Design** to prove that each function performs as expected.
 It is not a bad thing for a function to crash or give a wrong answer.
 It is bad when this happens *unexpectedly*.
 You may discover mistakes in your design and/or implementation.
 When you fix these bugs, devise new test cases to detect these bugs should they return.

-This document should contain step-by-step instructions that a non-technical user could follow to satisfy themselves that your program operates correctly.
+This document should contain step-by-step instructions that a non-technical user could follow to satisfy themselves that your program is correct.

 Explain the entire process from launching the program, entering inputs, and interpreting the results.